Skip to content

 Synaptic Tuner

-The SynapticTuner aids in the tuning of chemical synapses by providing an interactive interface with sliders in a Jupyter notebook to adjust synaptic parameters and view the effects in real-time.
+The SynapseTuner provides two main usage modes: one for BMTK networks and one for pure NEURON models.
+It offers an interactive interface with sliders in a Jupyter notebook to adjust synaptic parameters and view the effects in real-time.

 Key Features